yairm210/Unciv/docs/Modders/uniques.md

 ## FollowerBelief uniques
 !!! note ""

-    Uniques that apply to each city where the religion is the majority religion
+    Uniques for Pantheon and Follower type beliefs, that will apply to each city where the religion is the majority religion

 ??? example  "[relativeAmount]% [stat] from every follower, up to [relativeAmount]%"
 	Example: "[+20]% [Culture] from every follower, up to [+20]%"